 After the Korean Armistice ended the shooting war in August 1953, Gregory returned to a peactime routine of local operations out of San Diego interspersed with yearly deployments, usually 6 months long, to the Far East.
 These deployments took her to Yokosuka, Sasebo, Hong Kong, Bangkok, Sydney, Okinawa, the Philippines, and Formosa for training maneuvers with American and other warships.
 In the fall of 1958 Gregory spent a tension-filled 2% months off the China coast during one of the periodic intensifications of the Quemoy-Matsu crisis.

 Gregory earned the Battle Efficiency "E" three times during her post-war career, 1955, 1956, and 1959.
 Gregory decommissioned at San Diego 1 February 1964 and entered the reserve.
-She was struck from the Navy List 1 May 1966, renamed Indoctrinator, and now serves as an inoperable trainer at San Diego.
+She was struck from the Navy List 1 May 1966, renamed Indoctrinator, and served as an inoperable trainer at San Diego.

 Gregory earned two battle stars during World War II and four battle stars during the Korean conflict.